-The Company's trade accounts receivable represents amounts due from its distributors and specialty pharmacies (collectively, the Company's "customers"), which are all located in the United States.
+The Company's trade accounts receivable arise from product sales and represent amounts due from its distributors and specialty pharmacies (collectively, the Company's "customers"), which are all located in the United States.
 The Company monitors the financial performance and credit worthiness of its large customers so that it can properly assess and respond to changes in their credit profile.
-The Company provides reserves against trade receivables for estimated losses that may result from a customer's inability to pay.
+The Company provides reserves against trade receivables for estimated losses, if any, that may result from a customer's inability to pay.
 Amounts determined to be uncollectible are written-off against the reserve.